-Table 5: Edwardstown product opportunities
+Table 6: Edwardstown product opportunities

 Product Industry Exports (South Australia) Complexity Gain Screws and similar articles of iron or steel Fabricated Metal Product Manufacturing 1,056,261 1.47 Machines n.e.c.
 Machinery and Equipment Manufacturing 30,878,418 1.44 Lathes for removing metal Machinery and Equipment Manufacturing 45,866 1.43 Machines for assembling electric lamps Machinery and Equipment Manufacturing 11,151 1.41 Industrial electric furnaces Machinery and Equipment Manufacturing 180,240 1.38 Instruments for measuring properties of liquids or gases Machinery and Equipment Manufacturing 785,582 1.38 Machinery parts, not containing electrical features, n.e.c.
-Machinery and Equipment Manufacturing 239,886 1.35 Interchangeable tools for hand tools Machinery and Equipment Manufacturing 2,870,186 1.34 Parts of musical instruments Furniture and Other Manufacturing 29,103 1.33 Tools for hand working, pneumatic, hydraulic motors Machinery and Equipment Manufacturing 570,109 1.33 positive global export growth over the last five years.
-This reduces the potential opportunities for Edwardstown to 156 products.
-They are summarised in Table 6.
+Machinery and Equipment Manufacturing 239,886 1.35 Interchangeable tools for hand tools Machinery and Equipment Manufacturing 2,870,186 1.34 Parts of musical instruments Furniture and Other Manufacturing 29,103 1.33 Tools for hand working, pneumatic, hydraulic motors Machinery and Equipment Manufacturing 570,109 1.33

 Imperative to the Council's decision making around which areas to prioritise is an assessment of the global demand for the products identified as opportunities.
-The 5-year growth of global exports is -10.7%.
-Any products exported from South Australia which are growing faster than this could be considered, however we take the approach of only including products which have
+The 5-year growth of global exports (in US dollars) is -10.7%.
+Any products exported from South Australia which are growing faster than this could be considered, however we take the approach of only including products which have positive global export growth over the last five years.
+This reduces the potential opportunities for Edwardstown to 156 products.
+They are summarised in Table 7.

-Table 6: Edwardstown Product Opportunities (Export Growth)
+Table 7: Edwardstown Product Opportunities (Export Growth)